Wali Sanga: Origins

-Although popular belief sometimes refers to the Wali Sanga as "founders" of Islam on Java, the religion was present by the time the Chinese Muslim admiral Zheng He arrived during his first voyage (1405–1407 CE).
+Although popular belief sometimes refers to the Wali Sanga as "founders" of Islam on Java, the religion was present by the time the Chinese Muslim admiral Zheng He arrived during the first of his Ming treasure voyages in 1405–1407 CE.
 Many of the earliest Wali Sanga had Chinese ancestry both paternally and maternally; for example, Sunan Ampel (Chinese name Bong Swi Ho), Sunan Bonang (Ampel's son, Bong Ang), and Sunan Kalijaga (Gan Si Cang).
 The theory of Chinese maternal ancestry of Wali Sanga was publicized for the very first time in the book entitled "The Collapse of Javanese Hindu Kingdom" (1968), which states that the Wali Sanga are descendants of Chinese Muslims.

 Dewi Candrawulan, a Muslim Princess from Champa, was the mother of Raden Rahmat (Prince Rahmat), who was later known by the name of Sunan Ampel.
-Sunan Ampel was the son of Malik Ibrahim, and the ancestor or teacher of some of the other Wali Sanga.
+Sunan Ampel was the son of Malik Ibrahim and the ancestor or teacher of some of the other Wali Sanga.

 Synopsis

 The composition of the nine saints varies depending on different sources.
 The following list is widely accepted, but its authenticity relies much on repeated citations of a handful of early sources, reinforced as "facts" in school textbooks and other modern accounts.
 This list differs somewhat from the names suggested in the Babad Tanah Jawi manuscripts.

 One theory about the variation of composition is: "The most probable explanation is that there was a loose council of nine religious leaders, and that as older members retired or died, new members were brought into this council".
 However, it should be borne in mind that the term "Wali Sanga" was created retroactively by historians, and so there was no official "group of nine" that had membership.
-Further, the differences in chronology of the wali suggest that there might never have been a time when nine of them were alive contemporaneously.
+Further, the differences in the chronology of the wali suggest that there might never have been a time when nine of them were alive contemporaneously.

 At first, it was not easy for Islam to enter and thrive in the archipelago.
 Even in the historical record, in a span of about 800 years, Islam had not been able to establish a substantial presence.
-Notes from the time of the Tang Dynasty of China indicated that merchants from the Middle East had come to the kingdom of Shih-li-fo-shi (Srivijaya) in Sumatra, and Holing (Kalingga) in Java in the year 674 AD, (i.e. in the transitional period of Caliph Ali to Mu'awiya).
+Notes from the time of the Tang dynasty of China indicated that merchants from the Middle East had come to the kingdom of Shih-li-fo-shi (Srivijaya) in Sumatra, and Holing (Kalingga) in Java in the year 674 AD, (i.e. in the transitional period of Caliph Ali to Mu'awiya).
 In the 10th century, a group of Persians called the Lor tribes came to Java.
 They lived in an area in Ngudung (Kudus), also known as Loram (from the word "Lor" which means North).
 They also formed other communities in other areas, such as in Gresik.
-The existence of the gravestone of Fatimah binti Maimun bin Hibatallah in Gresik, dated to the 10th century AD, is considered evidence of the incoming migration of the Persian tribes.
+The existence of the Fatimah binti Maimun bin Hibatallah gravestone in Gresik, dated to the 10th century AD, is considered evidence of the incoming migration of the Persian tribes.